Sleep is essential for almost every aspect of your health.

 8. Sleep Loss Makes You Store More Fat

-One of the consequences of having increased blood sugar from sleep loss is that your body increases its storage of fat.
-Most of that fat ends up around the abdomen, which increases your risk for many health issues including heart disease.
+One of the consequences of increased blood sugar from poor sleep is that your body increases its storage of fat.

 Sleep loss also messes up the balance of hormones that control hunger.